Registered Service Provider

 Services applying for registration are required to submit a portfolio of evidence demonstrating how they meet our registration standards.
 The service's portfolio consists of 3 key elements:

-- A Signed copy of the Restorative Service Provider Code of Practice
+- A Signed copy of the Registered Service Provider Code of Practice

 Each of the practitioners you are registering as part of your application will also need to produce a portfolio of evidence which consists of: